tongjingqi/Awesome-Agent-Reward/README.md

 ## Evaluation and Benchmarks

-Providing benchmarks or gyms to evaluation the model proformance.
+Providing benchmarks or gyms to evaluate the model proformance.
 We divided Evaluation and Benchmarks into 4 types: Reward Model Benchmarks, Game Gym, Web Search, Computer Use and New Evaluation Dimension.

 ### Reward Model Benchmarks
 - [2403] [RewardBench](https://arxiv.org/abs/2403.13787) - Comprehensive benchmark for reward model evaluation